fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/double area case 3 line 3.svg" width="4" />

-So to make it universal, we can say that if the vertical distance (y) = horizontal distance (x) + 2, and the area is xB, and we have the second obstacle present, we cannot enter now.
+So to make it universal, we can say that if the vertical distance (y)&nbsp;=&nbsp;horizontal&nbsp;distance&nbsp;(x)&nbsp;+&nbsp;2, and the area is xB, and we have the second obstacle present, we cannot enter now.
 Is the second obstacle a close obstacle relative to the field 1 left and 2 up, or can it occur at any point of the stair?
 Can it be a far obstacle, creating an area we must enter?
 We need examples to answer there questions.

 <!---->